zyli93/ASPE-APRE/README.md

     - head: Positive number: number of top lines of Amazon data to process; Negative number: process the whole dataset.
     - gpu_id: the GPU to use.
 9. Parse the output annotation file.
-Please run the following command
+Please run the following command to merge sentiments extracted from the three SDRN versions.
+    ```bash
+    # Change the dataset names in this file correspondingly!
+    [in SDRN dir] $ bash scripts/parse_output.sh
+    ```
+    Details:
     ```bash
     [in SDRN dir]$ python parse_output.py [task] [training set] [annotate subset]
     ```